-Does Deadliest Catch’s Nick Have Cancer?
+Does ‘Deadliest Catch’s’ Nick Have Cancer?
 Discovery Channel Teases His Mystery Illness For Tonight’s Episode?

 “I spent a while in the hospital, back in April… They told me that my white blood cell count is supposed to be a five to a seven, mine was in the 60’s.
 And so I just left the hospital.
 Like ‘Alright, I’m out.’
 Pull my IV’s out and go.”

-Clearly, the young man is scared, and would rather hope the illness goes away on its own rather than find out what it is, for fear that it might be cancer.
+Clearly, the young man is scared and would rather hope the illness goes away on its own rather than find out what it is, for fear that it might be cancer.

 However, Nick’s symptoms (fatigue, confusion, high white blood cell count) don’t necessarily point to cancer.
-In fact, they seem consistent with a lung infection (and The Inquisitr would like to remind you that this writer is not a medical professional and is only making an armchair diagnosis based on limited data).
-And, considering his line of work – grueling physical labor in cold and wet conditions, being exposed to all manner of sea life and whatever pathogens that brings up – it’s not unlikely that he simply has a lung infection.
+In fact, they seem consistent with a lung infection (and the Inquisitr would like to remind you that this writer is not a medical professional and is only making an armchair diagnosis based on limited data).
+And considering his line of work — grueling physical labor in cold and wet conditions, being exposed to all manner of sea life and whatever pathogens that brings up — it’s not unlikely that he simply has a lung infection.
 Further, according to the American Cancer Society, there are some generalized signs and symptoms of cancer to be on the lookout for.
 Those do include fatigue, but they also include swollen glands and lymph nodes, unexplained weight loss, and diarrhea.
 If Nick has those symptoms, the Discovery Channel isn’t showing them.

 Also, and this can’t be repeated enough: armchair diagnosis of medical conditions, when you’re not a medical professional and the person you’re “diagnosing” is a stranger you’ve only seen on TV, is a dangerous and foolish game to play.

-Tune in to Deadliest Catch on The Discovery Channel tonight at 9:00 p.m.
+Tune into Deadliest Catch on the Discovery Channel tonight at 9 p.m.
 Eastern Time to see if any further information about Nick McGlashan’s mystery illness is revealed.